 His father's methods, yes, but not his skills.
 The elder Assad was a tactical genius, even if his rule ultimately failed (he never regained the Golan Heights, never came close to destroying Israel, and rode Syria's economy and culture into the ground).
 The younger Assad combines strategic blindness with tactical ineptitude.

-Within months of Bashar's accession, questions arouse about his ability to retain control over Lebanon; not long after, his ability to hold on to power in Syria itself came under doubt.
+Within months of Bashar's accession, questions arose about his ability to retain control over Lebanon; not long after, his ability to hold on to power in Syria itself came under doubt.
 The Syrian government's rush to the side of Saddam Hussein just as he was ousted made eyebrows rise with wonder.
 Bashar's pattern of promising one thing to U.S. Secretary of State Colin Powell, then instantly breaking his word caused general bafflement.

 These mistakes prompted passage of two landmark anti-regime measures.
 In December 2003, the American government passed the Syrian Accountability Act which punished Damascus for its malfeasance.
 In September 2004, the U.N.
 Security Council passed Resolution 1559 which called on all "foreign forces" to withdraw their troops from Lebanon, a clear reference to the Syrian troops that arrived in 1976.